trevordmiller/trevordmiller.github.io/CONTRIBUTING.md

 - Update website starting from `./index.html`.
 - Submit a pull request to the `master` branch.
 - Merge the pull request when it has passing merge checks.

-## Integrations

-- GitHub settings for branch protection and merge checks.
-- GitHub Actions for Continuous Integration and Continuous Deployment.
-- GitHub Pages for hosting.
-- Hover for custom domain name registration and DNS configuration.